breakfastco/embed-pdf-gravityforms/readme.txt

 == Changelog ==

+= 1.0.4 =
+* [Fixed] Splits scripting for the Form Editor out into its own file so only necessary scripts are loading in the form editor and on the front end where the field appears.
+* [Changed] Updates banner art.

 = 1.0.3 =
 * [Fixed] Moves inline JavaScript required for each PDF Viewer field to the register_form_init_scripts() method of the Gravity Forms Field Framework.